Meuly-Daimwood Family papers

 - Guide to the Meuly-Daimwood Family Papers

 - The Meuly-Daimwood Papers were initially arranged and identified by Jo Creglow.
 Michael D. McDaniels completed the archival processing, folder labeling, and inventory of the documents in 2009.
+Students created records in ArchivesSpace in 2022.
+Lori Atkins created finding guide in 2022.

 - Description rules